ASRI: An Aggregated Systemic Risk Index for Cryptocurrency Markets: ASRI Framework

 \textbf{The Role of $\text{Bank}_t$.} The banking stress proxy $\text{Bank}_t$ occupies a theoretically central position in the Contagion Risk sub-index: it is the primary channel through which traditional financial sector distress propagates into cryptocurrency markets.
 Conceptually, $\text{Bank}_t$ captures the health of banks with crypto exposure---institutions whose balance sheet stress directly affects crypto-TradFi linkages through stablecoin reserve exposure, custodial relationships, and lending facilities.
-The March 2023 SVB crisis demonstrated this channel concretely: banking sector stress transmitted into DeFi through USDC's exposure to SVB deposits, causing a stablecoin depeg that briefly destabilized the broader ecosystem.
-In the empirical implementation, $\text{Bank}_t$ is operationalized as a Treasury-VIX composite (see Appendix~\ref{app:components}), reflecting the two primary mechanisms through which banking stress manifests: Treasury yield movements that affect bank capital ratios via mark-to-market losses, and equity volatility that signals broader risk-off conditions constraining bank lending and risk appetite.
+The March 2023 SVB crisis demonstrated this channel concretely: banking sector stress transmitted into DeFi through USDC's exposure to SVB deposits, causing a stablecoin depeg that briefly destabilised the broader ecosystem.
+In the empirical implementation, $\text{Bank}_t$ is operationalised as a Treasury-VIX composite (see Appendix~\ref{app:components}), reflecting the two primary mechanisms through which banking stress manifests: Treasury yield movements that affect bank capital ratios via mark-to-market losses, and equity volatility that signals broader risk-off conditions constraining bank lending and risk appetite.
 This proxy achieves daily frequency, overcoming the 45--90 day publication lag of quarterly regulatory filings from which the theoretical specification derives.
+We flag a theory-versus-evidence tension that the fair-baseline analysis (Section~\ref{subsec:fair_baselines}, Table~\ref{tab:fair_baselines}) makes explicit.
+The mark-to-market rationale treats the Treasury-yield \emph{level} as the primary channel, yet on our crisis labels that level discriminates at chance (AUROC 0.501) and, entering $\text{Bank}_t$ at $60\%$ weight, it \emph{lowers} the composite's discrimination from 0.875 (VIX alone) to 0.773---a $0.102$ reduction.
+The reduction is plausibly a trend artefact rather than a refutation of the channel: the level specification imports the 2021--2024 monetary-tightening trend ($\approx$0.9 percentage points per year) into $\text{Bank}_t$ rather than isolating crisis-specific banking stress.
+That removing such a trend recovers discrimination is shown by the reproducible detrended-Contagion channel, which rises to 0.912 (Table~\ref{tab:fair_baselines}); a change- or detrended-based Treasury input is therefore the preferable specification, which we flag as a refinement for future revisions.

 \textbf{Implementation Note}: Bank$_t$ and Link$_t$ are implemented as high-frequency proxies because quarterly regulatory filings have 45--90 day publication lags.
 Link$_t$ uses yield curve spread.
 These proxies capture the same underlying stress dynamics at daily frequency (see Appendix~\ref{app:components} for full specification and Table~\ref{tab:proxies} for proxy validation).